Aloe greatheadii Schönland

 Aloe greatheadii var. greatheadii, Aloe pallidiflora, Aloe termetophyla

-This species is native to Southern Africa (mainly in Zimbabwe, but also found in Zambia, Malawi, Congo, Botswana, Mozambique, and South Africa) where it grows on wooded grasslands and open woodland at elevations.
+This species is native to Southern Africa (mainly in Zimbabwe but also found in Zambia, Malawi, Congo, Botswana, Mozambique, and South Africa).
+It occurs on wooded grasslands and open woodland at elevations between 3,280 and 5,450 (1,000 and 1,660 m).

 The specific epithet "greatheadii (grayt-HED-ee-eye)" honors Dr. J. B. Greathead, who collected the type specimen with Dr. S. Schönland in August 1903.